Blue Collar Millionaires

 Blue Collar Millionaires is an American television docu-series that airs on CNBC.
 The series follows different Americans with blue collar occupations who have become millionaires.
-The eight part half-hour series was commissioned by CNBC in January 2015 and is produced by 495 Productions.
+The eight part half-hour series was commissioned by CNBC in January 2015 and is produced by 495 Productions..

 Broadcast

 The series premiered in America on CNBC on July 15, 2015, with two episodes airing back-to-back.
 Two new episodes premiered for the following three weeks.
-A second season debuted on January 4, 2017 consisting of 10 episodes airing across five weeks with Tim McGraw as narrator.
+A second season debuted on January 4, 2017 consisting of 10 episodes airing across five weeks with Tim McGraw as narrator..
+The Latin American version was titled "Nuevos Millonarios", aired on Discovery Channel during 2018 and 2019, and was narrated by argentine voice actor Mariano Smolarczuk.